TOPIC -

 for two weeks.
 They never need water as long as the dome remains in

 place.
-Dome also seems to prevent root rot by trapping the oxygen given
+Dome also seems to prevent root rot by trapping the oxygen given off

 by the clones and keeping the medium oxygen saturated.
 Now if your buddy